Rabbitty Download

 Getting Started

-Rabbitty is a calm workspace for running your AI coding agents on macOS.
-It sits around the CLIs you already use (Claude Code, Codex, Antigravity), reading whether each one is working, done, or waiting on you, and pulling you back only when it matters.
+Rabbitty is a calm command center for running your AI coding agents on macOS.
+An agent is an AI coding CLI, such as Claude Code, Codex, or Antigravity, that writes and runs code in your terminal from a plain-language prompt.
+Rabbitty sits around the CLIs you already use, reading whether each one is working, done, or waiting on you, and pulling you back only when it matters.
 Instead of babysitting tabs to see which agent finished, you get its status in the sidebar, the menu bar, and native notifications.

 Install